microsoft/golazo/docs/assets/videos/overview/video-overview-script.md

 - Do you see a lot of rework happening late in reviews?
 We shift architectural alignment earlier with design docs.
 - Are feedback loops too slow?
 We slice value small and visualize flow so blockers surface quickly.
 - Are there knowledge silos on the team?
-Anyone can pick up any Ready ticket.
+With Golazo, anyone can pick up any Ready ticket.
 Pairing is encouraged.
 Reviews and design docs help spread and create fluid context.
 - Do team members suffer from multitasking overload?
 WIP limits cap active work so attention isn’t spread too thin.
-- Does finished work circle around to come back as bug reports?
-The validation stage demands that value be observed before the ticket is closed.
+- Does finished work circle around to come back as bug reports or rough on call shifts?
+The validation stage demands that value be observed and confirmed before the ticket is closed.
+- Are your standup meetings status reports?
+Golazo standups focus on what has been learned and what the team can do to help move the ticket to the next stage.

 So Golazo is targeted at reducing friction — it's not a new layer of meetings.